 - Air mattress or thin pad: we recommend the ¾ length self-inflating mattress

 - Garbage bags (unless you have waterproof duffel).
 You may also choose to compartmentalize your duffel by clumping different categories of goods in separate bags.

 - Camera with a sturdy Ziploc bag for wet weather, flashlight (little and light), headlamp, allergy medications, if needed, insect repellent, sunscreen and sunglasses

 - Small notebook for journal

-- Washcloth and small hand towel
+- Washcloth, small hand towel and bath towel

 - Toiletries: contact lenses, toothbrush, floss, chap stick, medications etc.